Portland Head Light

 It is no surprise that the Portland Head Light lighthouse is the most photographed lighthouse in the world.
 Every view of this 18th century lighthouse is spectacular.
 The lighthouse took four years to build and was completed in 1791.
 The lamps originally used to power the light were of whale oil, replaced by an autobeacon in 1958.

 The lighthouse is situated in Fort Williams Park and has an interesting museum housed within the old lighthouse Keepers Quarters.
 It is well worth packing a picnic and enjoying the beauty of the park and exploring the historic forts within its parameters.
 Portland Head Light is closed in winter, but the park is open year-round and offers activities like cross-country skiing, sledding, and ice skating during the cold months.

 Address: 1000 Shore Road, Cape Elizabeth

-Opening times: Daily 10am-4pm.
+Opening times: Open daily 10am-4pm from late May to 31 October.
 Museum opening hours differ according to month, see website for details.